royale-proxy/node-cr-proxy/README.md

 #### iPhone
   * We do not have a patcher at this time.

+#### Running the proxy

+  `node index`

+  `node index --verbose` will display the contents of the messages on the screen as well as show debug info when messages are missing/incomplete

+  `node index --dump ./packets` will save decrypted packets into the packets folder with a format of messageId.bin (ex: 10101.bin) -- Make sure the folder exists.

+  `node index --replay ./packets/10101.bin` will decode the 10101 packet using definitions, useful when trying to decode a new message

+  `node index --help` will show you the command line help

 ## What's the status?

 This is a work in progress, but the proxy is pretty much complete.
 We do need help defining the network messages, so head over to [cr-messages](https://github.com/royale-proxy/cr-messages), clone and contribute!